bhavya998/Bhavya_Shah_Github.io/README.md

 ## Projects

-**Customer Churn Prediction for Telecom Industry**
+# **Advanced Analytics and Predictive Insights Platform**

-- Designed an ETL pipeline using Python, Apache Airflow, and AWS Glue to collect and process customer data from various sources.
+- Designed and implemented scalable ETL pipelines using Python, Apache Airflow, and AWS Glue, integrating multi-source data into AWS S3 and Redshift to enable real-time analytics and decision-making.
-- Stored data in AWS S3 and Redshift, then applied transformation techniques to prepare data for predictive analysis.
-- Deployed a machine learning model using AWS SageMaker to predict customer churn, providing actionable insights that identified key factors influencing customer retention.

-**Risk Factor Identification for Dangerous Commercial Truck Drivers**
-- Migrated and analyzed sales data using AWS Athena and Quicksight from S3 to identify trends and optimize inventory.
+- Deployed predictive models in AWS SageMaker to identify telecom customer churn and applied ARIMA for sales forecasting, achieving a 20% reduction in churn and 30% fewer stock-outs.
-- Used AWS Glue DataBrew for data cleaning and AWS CloudTrail and CloudWatch for monitoring, ensuring high-quality data and real-time insights for stakeholders.
+- Built interactive dashboards with AWS Quicksight and implemented robust monitoring using AWS CloudWatch and CloudTrail, ensuring high data quality and actionable real-time insights for stakeholders.

-- Applied ARIMA for monthly sales forecasting, enabling data-driven inventory planning and achieving a reduction in stock-outs.
+---

+# **AI-Powered Task Automation Agent**

+- Developed an AI-powered assistant using LangChain and Qwen-14B, automating tasks like email summarization, meeting scheduling, and contextual reminders.
+- Integrated APIs such as Notion, Gmail, and Google Calendar, streamlining workflows and automating 80% of repetitive tasks to enhance user productivity.
+- Delivered a seamless conversational interface using Gradio, improving task completion efficiency and user satisfaction through intuitive natural language interaction.

 ---